 - Refrigerant leak: AC units recycle refrigerant, so it shouldn’t get used up.
 Low refrigerant indicates a leak somewhere.
 Only a technician can find the leak, fix it, and recharge the system to the proper concentration.

 - Dirty evaporator coil: If dust collects on the coil, air can’t flow over it, and it’s likely to freeze.

 - Nonfunctional blower: A defective motor or unbalanced fan might halt airflow over the evaporator coil.

-When your AC freezes up, get in touch with the NATE-certified professionals at Service Experts Heating & Air Conditioning to take care of the issue.
+When your AC freezes up, get in touch with the ACE-certified professionals at Service Experts Heating & Air Conditioning to take care of the issue.
 We have years of experience helping homeowners check their air conditioners, and we’re confident we can get things running again fast.
 Contact us at 352-414-4006 to schedule air conditioning repair in Gainesville with us today.

 *Not applicable to the Advantage Program.
 See your signed Advantage Program agreement for full details and exclusions.
 100% Satisfaction Guarantee is subject to certain restrictions and limitations as set forth in the applicable Terms and Conditions.